legendmbah/true_markets_th/README.md

 This command will:

+**This will prompt for number of servers to be deployed and;**

-- Provision server_count Rocky Linux VMs via Proxmox API
+- Provision specified number of Linux VMs via AWS API
 - Assign IPs and configure cloud-init
-- Generate an Ansible inventory from VM IPs
+- Generate an Ansible inventory from successfully deployed VM IPs
 - Wait 5 minutes for stabilization
 - Trigger the Ansible playbook to configure the VMs